-One of our most interesting contacts was a dear old gentleman of Denmark, Architect Nyrup.
-He had completed, in Copenhagen in 1902, the first of that series of magnificent Town Halls, the last of which by Ragnar Östberg in Stockholm was to come to its completion thirty years later.
-Nyrup was also a sincere designer using materials in an honest way and creating forms which would now be called modern - a term which has been misused until it is virtually meaningless and which is of no use in trying to convey accurate ideas with respect to significant form in living buildings.
+One of our most interesting contacts was a dear gentleman of Denmark, Architect Nyrup.
+He had of pleted, in Copenhagen in 1902, the first of that set of magnificent Town Halls, the last of which by Rag Östberg in Stockholm was to come to its complet thirty years later.
+Nyrup was also a sincere design using materials in an honest way and creating for which would now be called modern-a term which been misused until it is virtually meaningless and whis of no use in trying to convey accurate ideas with spect to significant form in living buildings.